Follow legendary pioneers to unearth the riches of a 120-year gold rush history.

 Return to Menzies for an overnight stay at the hotel or caravan park.

-Explore the ruins of its industrious past, enjoy some Goldfields hospitality at its outback pub, or try your hand at fossicking for gold.
+Explore the ruins of its industrious past and enjoy some Goldfields hospitality at its outback pub.

 Once home to the former American President, Herbert Hoover, who managed the local mine, Gwalia invites you to explore historic Hoover House and the Gwalia Historical Museum.